dhiaaaaaaaaa/Challenge/readme.md

 # 1. Setup
 ## Ruby & Bundler
-To be able to do this challange make sure you have installed a recent version of ruby and bunlder. https://www.ruby-lang.org/en/ https://bundler.io
+To be able to do this challange make sure you have installed a recent version of ruby and bunlder...... https://www.ruby-lang.org/en/ https://bundler.io
 ## Clone the project